kTrzcinskii/project-manager/README.md

 # Project Manager
 It's a fullstack app that helps you organise your work and stay productive.
-To see more [click here](https://project-manager-kt.netlify.app/) to visit the site.

 ## The stack I used
 Everything is written in Typescript